Philosophy and Science of Learning

 I introduce a unifying engine behind the apparent diversity of modern AI successes — language models, image generation, game play: supervised learning.
 In the process this session develops a taxonomy of machine learning paradigms.

-Optional: Smolensky, “On the Proper Treatment of Connectionism” (1986)
+Supplementary: Smolensky, “On the Proper Treatment of Connectionism” (1988)

 Reinforcement learning is introduced technically — temporal difference learning, value functions, Deep Q-learning — before the session pivots to ask what the reward signal actually is for human learners, whether understanding itself can be intrinsically rewarding, and what kind of values are coherent enough to specify an objective function at all.